Restructuring and insolvency in Norway: overview

 The jurisdictional test for determining whether a Norwegian court will be considered to have jurisdiction is whether the person's home or company's main seat is considered to be in Norway.
 This means that if a company's main seat is considered to be in another jurisdiction, a Norwegian court will not open debt settlement or insolvency proceedings.
 At the same time, if a petition for insolvency is filed in Norway, the court cannot refrain from opening insolvency proceedings (if the jurisdictional and the substantive tests are met) simply by referring to foreign (non-Nordic) proceedings having been initiated.
 The latter means that if the jurisdictional and substantive test is met, Norwegian proceedings will commence according to Norwegian law, regardless of foreign (non-Nordic) proceedings.
 In practice, protection against creditors filing for insolvency in Norway must be established and sanctioned by the foreign court where the foreign insolvency proceedings are opened.

-A similar issue is how Norwegian courts will deal with foreign (non-Nordic) proceedings aiming to collect/sell assets or enforce claims in Norway, where Norwegian courts are not considered to have jurisdiction (home or main seat is not located in Norway).
-At this point the position under Norwegian law is unclear.
+At this point the position under Norwegian law is unclear as to how Norwegian courts will deal with foreign (non-Nordic) proceedings aiming to collect/sell assets in Norway, where the home or main seat is not located in Norway.

 There are examples of Norwegian case law supporting the notion that Norwegian courts could potentially recognise foreign (that is, non-Nordic) proceedings (for example, the Supreme Court's decision in Rt.
 1996 s.
 25 (Hydro vs. Alumix) and Rt.
 1887 s.
 465).